carissalow/rapids/docs/features/fitbit-sleep-intraday.md

 ## RAPIDS provider

 !!! hint "Understanding RAPIDS features"
-    [This diagram](../../img/sleep_intraday_rapids.png) will help you understand how sleep episodes are chunked and grouped within time segments and `LNE-LNE` intervals for the RAPIDS provider.
+    [This diagram](../../img/sleep_intraday_rapids.png) will help you understand how sleep episodes are chunked and grouped within time segments for the RAPIDS provider.

 !!! info "Available time segments"